juri-khanmeh/RT2_A1/README.md

 # Research Track 2 assignment 1 - Action - Sphinx

-The Branch action contains the same package in ROS, but with the go_to_point node modelled as a "ROS action" server, instead of a "simple" server.
+The Branch Sphinx contains the same package of Action, but we added a documentation using Sphinx.
-Given that, the robot FSM node should now implement mechanisms for possibly cancelling the goal, when the related user command is received.

 ## Instruction how to run the code: